 Price it to sell quickly

-While sellers may be optimistic on the value and price of their homes, buyers aren't, says Ron Phipps, principal with Warwick, Rhode Island-based Phipps Realty and past president of the National Association of Realtors.
+While sellers may be optimistic on the value and price of their homes, buyers aren't, says Ron Phipps, principal with East Greenwich, Rhode Island-based Phipps Realty and past president of the National Association of Realtors.

 "Your challenge as a seller is to price the house so that it is compelling," he says.